 The trip also builds Jewish identity, immersing teens in meaningful experiences and discussions that strengthen their understanding of and commitment to Judaism.
 Participants celebrate Shabbat, find new and fun ways to pray (through yoga, crafts, and more!) keep kosher, and build their own Jewish communities on the road, teaching them that they can find a sense of kehilla (community) no matter where life’s travels take them.

-USY on Wheels programs are open to teens in grades 7-12 at the time of registration.
+USY on Wheels programs are open to teens in grades 7-11 at the time of registration.
 USY on Wheels, East is open to current 7th-8th graders.
-USY on Wheels, Western Exploration is open to current 8th-10th graders.
 USY on Wheels, Classic is open to current 9th-11th graders.
-USY on Wheels, Pacific Northwest is open to current 9th-12th graders.
+USY on Wheels, Pacific Northwest is open to current 8th-11th graders.

-Classic, East, and Western Exploration groups typically range from 35-45 teens per bus with each bus grouped by participant age.
+Classic and East typically range from 35-45 teens per bus.
 There are typically 20-30 teens on Pacific Northwest trips.

-Wheels Classic, East, and Western Exploration buses are supervised by 5 staff members who have made working with Jewish youth a priority.
+Wheels Classic and East buses are supervised by 5 staff members who have made working with Jewish youth a priority.
 Wheels, Pacific Northwest usually has 3-4 staff members, depending on group size.
-Each bus is in daily contact with the central USY office and the program director, who is on call 24 hours a day.
+Each bus is in daily contact with the central USY office and the Director of Teen Travel and International Engagement, who is on call 24 hours a day.

 Teens travel on a fully equipped motor coach, driven by a professional who remains with each bus for the duration of the trip.